cullophid/date-fp/README.md

 ### format
 `String -> Date -> String`

-Returns a string representation of a date on the specified format
+Returns a string representation of a date on the specified format.
+Returns the string 'Invalid Date' if given an invalid date.

 ```js
 const date = new Date('2015-01-02 03:04:05.123');